Efficient construction of an HSS preconditioner for symmetric positive definite $\mathcal{H}^2$ matrices: Numerical experiments

 SPDHSS is tested using SPD kernel matrices.
 A kernel matrix $K(X,X) = \left(K(x_i,x_j)\right)_{x_i,x_j\in X}$ is defined by a kernel function $K(x,y)$ and a set of points $X$.
 Kernel matrices appear in many applications, such as Gaussian processes and Brownian dynamics, and usually can be effectively represented in $\mathcal{H}^2$ form when defined in low-dimensional spaces, e.g., two-dimensional (2D) and three-dimensional (3D) spaces.
 We consider four kernel functions: \begin{itemize} \item Mat\'{e}rn-$3/2$ kernel, $K(x,y) = \left(1+\sqrt{3}\,l\,|x-y|\right) \exp\left(-\sqrt{3}\,l\,|x-y|\right)$. \item Gaussian kernel, $K(x,y) = \exp\left(-l \, |x-y|^2\right)$. \item Inverse multiquadric (IMQ) kernel, $K(x,y) = 1/\sqrt{1+ l \, |x-y|^2}$. \item Rotne--Prager--Yamakawa (RPY) kernel \cite{rotne-prager,yamakawa},

 with $r = x-y$.
 The kernel is a $3\times 3$ tensor and is defined for points in 3D. \end{itemize}

-The first three kernels are commonly used in Gaussian processes as well as many other numerical methods that rely on radial basis functions, such as in the numerical solution of partial differential equations \cite{fornberg2015solving}.
+The first three kernels are commonly used in statistical models with spatial data, such as Gaussian processes for geoscience problems \cite{heaton2019case}, as well as many other numerical methods that rely on radial basis functions, such as in the numerical solution of partial differential equations \cite{fornberg2015solving}.
 In these kernels, $l$ is a length-scale parameter that is optimized to fit the data.
 The RPY kernel describes the hydrodynamic interactions between spherical particles in a viscous fluid.
 In this kernel, $a$ is the particle radius.
 In practice, the parameters $l$ and $a$ in these kernel functions and the distribution of the data points affect the conditioning of the resulting kernel matrices.

-Consider two types of point sets for $X$: uniform random distributions of $N$ points on a sphere of radius $\sqrt{N/(4\pi)}$ in 3D (\textit{sphere} point set), and uniform random distributions of $N$ points in a ball of radius $\sqrt[3]{3N/(4\pi)}$ in 3D (\textit{ball} point set).
+For all tests in this section, we consider two types of 3D point sets for $X$: uniform random distributions of $N$ points on a sphere of radius $\sqrt{N/(4\pi)}$ in 3D (\textit{sphere} point set), and uniform random distributions of $N$ points in a ball of radius $\sqrt[3]{3N/(4\pi)}$ in 3D (\textit{ball} point set).
 The radii of the sphere and the ball are selected to make the point density on the sphere and in the ball remain constant with different $N$.

 We use the H2Pack library \cite{huang_h2pack_2020} for general computations related to $\mathcal{H}^2$ and HSS representations of kernel matrices.
 H2Pack can efficiently construct an $\mathcal{H}^2$ representation of a kernel matrix with linear-scaling computation by using a hybrid compression technique called the proxy point method \cite{xing2020interpolative}.
 H2Pack also provides efficient \textit{regular} HSS construction for kernel matrices using the proxy point method.
 This regular HSS construction \cite{xing2018efficient} does not use the scaling-and-compression technique and instead exploits analytic information of a kernel function to reduce the construction cost.
 It resembles recursive skeletonization \cite{ho_fast_2012} but works for general kernel matrices and requires an additional ULV decomposition for matrix inversion.
 Note that the ULV decomposition has relatively cheap computation cost compared to the corresponding HSS construction.
 All timings of regular HSS and SPDHSS construction reported below include that for ULV decomposition.